evnchw/evnchw.github.io/_quant/20240620_mfg/post.md

 \end{align}
 $$

-**This looks daunting, but essentially this says: each agent optimizes its payoff against everyone else who optimize in the same way, and we reach an equilibrium in finite time.**
+**This may look daunting, but essentially this says: every identical agent optimizes its behavior against what the population distribution does, yielding a fixed point in equilibrium.**

 Why is it useful to think this way?
 In "normal" game theory each agent has to make decisions in light of everyone else, which becomes computationally infeasible (and unrealistic) for very large populations.
 As an example, if you're searching to find an exit out of Shibuya Station in Tokyo, which has millions of commuters each day [(Wiki)](https://en.wikipedia.org/wiki/Shibuya_Station), you have to navigate your way against the general mass of commuters as a whole and not really against any specific individuals.
 Moreover, everyone uses the same entrances and exits (more or less), so to some extent each person faces the same problem.